 The course is based on one over-arching conceptual theme - economic linkages.
-The general aim is to outline and explain how business activities in developing countries are established, consolidated and expanded (or curtailed and discontinued!) through commercial networks.
-No business activity - be it as simple it can be - is taking place in a vacuum: clearly businesses are connected to markets (of many different shades) but in addition they are vertically linked to input suppliers (of many different forms) and horizontally linked to competitors (of many different degrees).
+The general aim is different forms) and horizontally linked to competitors (of many different degrees).
 These commercial networks are not 'purely economic' but are embedded in social, political and cultural institutions, formal as well as informal.
 Furthermore, commercial networks unfold at different spatial scales.
 Loosely defined these may be conceptualized as the local, national, regional and international scale - the point being that global dynamics are increasingly incorporated in all commercial networks.